shahidirfan100/APEC-Jobs-Scraper/README.md

-# APEC Jobs Scraper
+# APEC Jobs Scraper (Playwright)

-Fast, production-ready Apify actor that extracts executive and managerial jobs from APEC.fr using an API-first strategy with an HTML fallback for robustness.
+Playwright-powered Apify actor that extracts executive and managerial jobs from APEC.fr (SPA).
+Renders pages, paginates, and collects full job details.

 ## What it does
-- API-first search (multiple APEC endpoints tried) with automatic HTML fallback if the API returns nothing.
-- Supports keyword, city/department, contract type codes, and remote-work filters.
-- Optional full detail crawl (JSON-LD first, then CSS selectors) with cleaned text + HTML descriptions.
-- Stealth mode: rotating realistic headers, optional delay + jitter, proxy ready (Apify residential recommended).
-- Pagination with hard caps for `results_wanted` and `max_pages` to avoid runaway runs.
+- Uses `PlaywrightCrawler` to render APEC’s SPA search listings and detail pages.
+- Extracts title, company, location, salary from listings; enriches with description + metadata from detail pages.
+- Paginates by clicking the “next” button until limits are hit.
+- Proxy-ready (Apify residential recommended) with headless Chrome user agent.

 ## Inputs (simplified)